lloydie/fizzbuzz/Readme.md

 The more i looked at code samples the more intreged i became at the various choices we have and how they affect performance, utilisation and code readability and indeed the development environment variations and tuning is really cool.

+# Benchmarks
+Currently best i can achieve on i7-7500U @ 2.70GHz with no compiler or environment tuning.

+c   - 1.5 seconds
+py  - 3 seconds

 # Contributions
 All are welcome